ralsei38/wifi_cracker/README.md

 A solution could be to use a simple QR code application that contains your strong PSK.

 This way the user (client) can scan it, copy the key and paste it in their configuration.

+### note
+- monitor mode must be enabled on the WNIC, to sniff packets withotu aving to associate with an AP.
+- promiscuous mode allows to sniff packets but you need to be connected to the AP !

+see the script to switch back & to monitor mode.